These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • I knew you came to me as a phantom,

-• but I said if your phantom brought me such joy
+• but I told myself: if your phantom brings me such joy

-• that I couldn't tell the difference between the two joys
+• that I can't tell the difference between the two joys

 • — one from being with the living you, and the other with the phantom you —

-• why should this joy be less than the other joy?
+• why should this joy count for less?

 • Why shouldn't this phantom world be my choice world?

-• But I knew all along when I was with you,
+• But I knew, the whole time I was with you,

-• while you held my hand and we strolled in the garden,
+• while you held my hand and we walked through the garden,

 • that you were speaking to me as a phantom.

-• Therefore I dreaded the moment when you had to go
+• So I dreaded the moment you's have to go,

 • like Hamlet’s father in Shakespeare’s play.

-• We meandered before coming by a long house,
+• We meandered until we came to a long house,

 • where a row of cherry trees lined its loggia

-• and held up the dusky sky with their sturdy silhouette.
+• holding up the dusky sky with their sturdy silhouette.

-• I took a step into a twilit sanctuary room.
+• I took a step into a dim, sheltered room.

 • for I didn't want you to see my weary heart;

-• I was dreading the moment when you had to leave.
+• I was dreading the moment you would leave.

-• The door of the sanctuary room closed behind me,
+• The door of the room closed behind me,

 • separating me from you and the cherry trees.

-• But hardly was I inside and you outside
+• But no sooner was I inside, and you outside,

-• when I sobbed: “Ah, how I have been sad since you left!”
+• that I broke down: “Ah, how sad I've been since you left!”

 • “Yes, I know you have been sad.”

-• I looked at you and said: “I don't want you to leave.”
+• I looked at you and said: “I didn't want you to leave.”

 • You let my head rest on your shoulder, and said: “I know.”